How to Increase Your Website’s Conversion Rate with Typography

-“Typography is the primary vehicle we use as designers to communicate our message,” says Jason Santa Maria, design director at Slate and author of On Web Typography.
+“Typography is the primary vehicle we use as designers to communicate our message,” says Jason Santa Maria, director of Communication Design at InVision and author of On Web Typography.
 “When we get it right, it’s powerful.
 When we get it wrong, the design fails — no matter how well-considered the layout, code, or writing.”

 How Typography Influences Conversion